claudiosugar/pdf-inundaciones-ideib/README.md

    - Add flood risk data layers to the map
    - Search for the specified cadastral reference
    - Zoom in to the property
-   - Generate a PDF of the flood risk information
+   - Generate an image of the flood risk information

 ## Requirements